mrz1836/go-api/README.md

-flush-redis            Wipe out all data in redis (requires redli) godocs                 Sync the latest tag with GoDocs help                   Show this help message install                Run the Custom installation install-go             Install the application (Using Native Go) lint                   Run the Go lint application release                Full production release (creates release in Github) release                Runs common.release then runs godocs release-snap           Test the full release (build binaries)
+flush-redis            Wipe out all data in redis (requires redli) godocs                 Sync the latest tag with GoDocs help                   Show this help message install                Install the application install                Run the Custom installation install-go             Install the application (Using Native Go) lint                   Run the golangci-lint application (install if not found) release                Full production release (creates release in Github) release                Runs common.release then runs godocs release-snap           Test the full release (build binaries)